-No persons, except authorized law enforcement officers and those authorized for wildlife control may possess any firearms or explosives within a Restricted Access Area without written permission from the ASC unless under escort by a Port Police Officer.
-Requests for permission to possess firearms of explosives within a Restricted Access Area shall be submitted in writing to the ASC who has the sole discretion in granting or denying such requests.
-Failure to comply with this requirement is a Type III Security Violation and brings possible civil and criminal charges.
+No persons, except authorized law enforcement officers and Qualified Wildlife Personnel employed or contracted by Port of Seattle may possess any firearms or explosives within a Restricted Access Area without written permission from the ASC or designee unless under escort by a Port Police Officer.
+Requests for permission to possess firearms or explosives within a Restricted Access Area shall be submitted in writing to the ASC or designee who has the sole discretion in granting or denying such requests.
+Failure to comply with this requirement will result in a non-appealable Security Violation with a minimum of a 2-year security badge revocation and may bring possible civil and criminal charges.